Skip to content

 New Hampshire Tax Rates, Collections, and Burdens

 How does New Hampshire’s tax code compare?
-New Hampshire has a flat 4.00 percent individual income tax rate which is levied only on interest and dividends income.
-New Hampshire also has a 7.50 percent corporate income tax rate.
-New Hampshire does not have a state sales tax and does not levy local sales taxes.
-New Hampshire’s tax system ranks 6th overall on our 2023 State Business Tax Climate Index.
+New Hampshire has a flat 3.00 percent individual income tax rate levied only on interest and dividends income.
+New Hampshire has a 7.5 percent corporate income tax rate.
+New Hampshire does not have a sales tax.
+New Hampshire has a 1.61 percent effective property tax rate on owner-occupied housing value.

 Each state’s tax code is a multifaceted system with many moving parts, and New Hampshire is no exception.
 The first step towards understanding New Hampshire’s tax code is knowing the basics.
 How does New Hampshire collect tax revenue?
 Click the tabs below to learn more!
-You can also explore our state tax maps, which are compiled from our annual publication, Facts & Figures: How Does Your State Compare?
+You can also explore our state tax maps, which are compiled from our annual publication, Facts & Figures 2024: How Does Your State Compare?

 See Related Articles